larsjuhljensen/JensenLab/_pages/research_omicsdata.md

 ![Pseudo-proliferation index figure](research_omicsdata_proliferation.png)
 *A set of genes was selected based on transcriptomics and proteomics data and used to define a pseudo-proliferation index (Locard-Paulet et al., 2022).*

 We often collaborate with wet-lab scientists on analysis of their unpublished transcriptomics or quantitative proteomics data.
 These projects span a wide range of biological questions as well as organisms.
-For example, we have worked on transcriptome analysis of temporal lobe epilepsy using clinical samples (Kjær et al., 2019), proteome comparison of human hearts with those of model organisms (Linscheid et al., 2021), light-induced asymmetries of retinal gene expression in chick embryos (Versace et al., 2022), multi-omics analysis of *Acanthamoeba castellanii encystment* (Bernard et al., 2022), and cross-species transcriptomics profiling of ulcerative colitis (Yarani et al, 2023).
+For example, we have worked on transcriptome analysis of temporal lobe epilepsy using clinical samples (Kjær et al., 2019, 2023), proteome comparison of human hearts with those of model organisms (Linscheid et al., 2021), light-induced asymmetries of retinal gene expression in chick embryos (Versace et al., 2022), multi-omics analysis of *Acanthamoeba castellanii encystment* (Bernard et al., 2022), as well as cross-species transcriptomics profiling of multiple myeloma-induced bone pain (Diaz-delCastillo et al., 2023) and ulcerative colitis (Yarani et al, 2023).

 ## PTM analysis